Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Methods

 \subsection{Figures of Merit}

-It is not straightforward to evaluate the performance of generative models.
-The work that was done so far relied on individual histograms of one-dimensional observables~\cite{DijetGAN, maurizio}.
-We instead opt for a scoring system that tries to capture the generative performance.
-We have a total of $1.2\cdot 10^6$ Monte Carlo samples of the $t\bar{t}$ process but only use $10^5$ samples as training data for the generative models.
-We then use those models to generate $1.2\cdot 10^6$ artificial events and compare the kinematic distributions and try to assess the quality of the implicit density estimation.\\
+Having discussed a number of candidate generative models, we now define a method of ranking these models based on their ability to reproduce the densities encoded in the training data.
+While work that was done so far predominantly relies on $\chi^2$ between observable distributions and pair-wise correlations~\cite{DijetGAN, maurizio}, we aim to capture the generative performance more generally.
+Starting from a total of $1.2\cdot 10^6$ Monte Carlo samples, $10^5$ of those samples are used as training data for the generative models.
+We then produce sets of $1.2\cdot 10^6$ events with every model and compare to the Monte Carlo data.\\